Application Configuration

 @admin_required

-decorator from core/admin.py
+decorator from core/admin.py.

-from core.admin import admin_required
+from lila.core.admin import admin_required

 @router.route(path="/admin", methods=["GET"])